google/googletest/docs/reference/actions.md

 | `InvokeWithoutArgs(object_pointer, &class::method)` | Invoke the method on the object, which takes no arguments. |
 | `InvokeArgument<N>(arg1, arg2, ..., argk)` | Invoke the mock function's `N`-th (0-based) argument, which must be a function or a functor, with the `k` arguments. |

-The return value of the invoked function is used as the return value of the action.
+The return value of the invoked function (except `InvokeArgument`) is used as the return value of the action.

 When defining a callable to be used with `Invoke*()`, you can declare any unused parameters as `Unused`: